H.R. 5511: Algorithmic Accountability Act of 2025

 4

-Impact assessments must examine differential performance based on race, color, sex, gender, age, disability, religion, family status, socioeconomic status, or veteran status.
-They also must assess data minimization, information security measures such as federated learning and differential privacy, and whether consumers receive notice, opt-out options, transparency, explainability, and a way to contest or appeal decisions.
+Impact assessments must evaluate differential performance based on race, color, sex, gender, age, disability, religion, family status, socioeconomic status, and veteran status.
+Assessments also must cover data minimization, privacy-enhancing technology like federated learning and differential privacy, and whether consumers get notice, opt-out options, transparency, and a way to contest decisions.

 5